Welcome!

 - Dean's List standing 2020-2024

-Read my published articles
+Read my published work

 While working for my school's newspaper over the past four years, I wrote over 100 articles and covered several beats.
 I led Campus Times as Editor-in-Chief, while also serving as the Breaking News Reporter, Social Media Editor, LV Life Editor and staff writer.